h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_16_explanation.md

 The analysis reveals that only 1 out of 4 points satisfies the SVM constraint, with 1 point being misclassified and 2 points having insufficient margins.

+This visualization makes it immediately clear why the given hyperplane is not optimal for SVM classification, as it fails to maintain the required margin constraints for most training points.

 ## Key Insights

 ### SVM Constraint Analysis